manifold-systems/manifold/docs/faq.md

 and [Gradle](http://manifold.systems/docs.html#gradle) sections in the [Setup](https://github.com/manifold-systems/manifold#projects)
 documentation for the specific subprojects you are using.

-If you're still having trouble, feel free to [reach out](https://discord.gg/9x2pCPAASn)--there's a good chance someone else has encountered the same issue, and help will be on the way!
+If you're still having trouble, feel free to [reach out](https://discord.gg/9x2pCPAASn), there's a good chance someone else has encountered the same issue, and help will be on the way!

 #### Q: I defined some useful *extension methods*, but they aren't showing up in my other project.
 How can I share them as a dependency?